 Golshan Dehkordi has been teaching at ELI for more than 10 years.
 She also is the supervisor for ELI’s TOEFL exam.
 She worked for the English department and has taught ITA (international teaching assistant) courses at the University of Tennessee.
 In addition, she taught English to workers at Denso in Maryville, Tennessee, and Panasonic in Knoxville.
 She has bachelor’s degrees in English literature and religious studies, and a master’s degree in linguistics with a concentration in second language acquisition.

 Erin Smith is an instructor at the English Language Institute.
-Along with teaching ESOL, she coordinates ELI’s Conversation Partners Program and teaches elementary French for UT’s Department of Modern Foreign Languages and Literatures.
+Along with teaching ESOL, she participates in student services and has taught elementary French for UT’s Department of Modern Foreign Languages and Literatures.
 Before teaching at UT, she worked as a writing specialist in the Learning Center at Roane State Community College, where she also taught developmental writing.
 Erin earned her B.A. in French at UT in 2006 and her M.Ed. with a specialization in TESOL at Northeastern University in 2010.
 In 2018, she graduated from Middlebury College with a M.A. in French with specialization in civilization, culture, and society.

 Ronnie Howard is a teaching associate at ELI and has been teaching since 2009.
 He also serves as a liason for BSMP (Brazil Scientific Mobility Program) students at ELI.
 He served for 10 years in the US Navy, during which time he was stationed in Sardinia, Italy, and traveled throughout the Mediterranean region as far as Egypt, Greece, and Turkey.
 He was also stationed at Bahrain and visited UAE, Saudi Arabia, and Kuwait.
 He earned his master’s in TESOL at Carson-Newman University.